ogier/signoffs/README.md

 ===================

 This is fun if you want to spit out little quirky signoffs while composing messages.
+The message is chosen randomly from a large collection of signoffs, taken mostly from [this Wikipedia page][2].

 1. Drag this link to your bookmarks bar: [Signoff][1].
-2. While composing a message in a text input, click the bookmarklet to signoff wherever your cursor.
-Repeatedly clicking will randomly select signoffs.
+2. While composing a message, click the bookmarklet.

-The signoffs mostly came from [Wikipedia][2].
+3. If you don't like the message, or it is totally inappropriate for your boss or whatever, click it again.

+You can edit the name that gets used by tweaking the bookmark.

+Note: The bookmarklet works with GMail, but only in the plain text editing mode.
+Patches welcome.

 [1]: javascript:{{bookmarklet}}
 [2]: http://en.wikipedia.org/wiki/Parting_phrase